 - 1. Its effective current capacity must be increased to the desired higher value. - 2.
 Its effective resistance must be decreased.
 The finite resistance G of the galvanometer when connected in series, decreases the current through the resistance R which is actually to be measured.
 In ideal case, an ammeter should have zero resistance. - 3.
-Care must be taken to protect it from the possible damages due to the passage of an excessive electric current.
+It must be protected from the possible damages, which are likely due to the passage of an excess electric current to be passed.